Benchmark your setupCreated on 2018/01/27,

 The .htaccess are not understood by IIS.
 You have to use the equivalent using Request Filtering to prevent access to the described folders.

 As recommanded in the first page warning when you install the software, the basic security mesure when you “http-ize” your information is to always use an SSL-encrypted connexion!
 Buying a certificate for your domain is not very hard, and will make sure that all communications between the webapp or the mobile clients and the server are encrypted.
-This is a norm that should be respected everywhere, as for example if you connect to a public Wi-Fi, it is REALLY EASY to intercept sensitive information, like users credentials or documents contents when you download them.
+This is a norm that should be respected everywhere, for example if you're connecting to a public Wi-Fi, it is REALLY EASY to intercept sensitive informations, such as users credentials or documents contents when you're downloading them.